egnyte/integrations-cookbook/book/share-link.md

 Customers appreciate these integrations because they don't have to leave your application's context to create the link and copy-paste it.

-> [File Picker Service](filepicker-service.md) is available in beta.
+> [File Picker Service](filepicker-service.md) is available.
 You can solve this use case with close to no development work.

 ### Use this recipe if you:
 - want to let your users post links to files in your apps' content